In understanding whether to use the core switch, let’s first understand the use of the core switch.

 The Layer 3 core switch implements the routing function of IP through hardware, and its optimized routing software makes the routing process more efficient.
 Solve the speed problem of traditional router software routing.
 As mentioned above, the three-layer core switch also has a vital role in ensuring high efficiency in connecting subnets.

 The 100-way monitoring, to reduce the number of computers in the same network.
-Inevitably, the it will need to divide the VLAN to divide the number of IP subnets further to prevent broadcast storms.
+Inevitably, it will need to divide the VLAN to divide the number of IP subnets further to prevent broadcast storms.
 The task between the subnets also depends on the three-layer switch is the “mainstay.”

 Scalability

 High security is also an essential aspect of Layer 3 switches that attracts people.
-Layer 3 switches are at the core of the network layer are indeed the object of network hacking.
+Layer 3 switches are at the core of the network layer and are indeed the object of network hacking.
 On the software side, a highly reliable firewall is configured to block unidentified packets.
-And you can access the list through the access list settings that can be restricted to internal users to access some unique IP addresses.
+You can access the list through the access list settings that can be restricted to internal users to access some unique IP addresses.

 What is the difference between core switches and standard switches?

-The difference of ports
+The difference in ports

 The number of ports of ordinary switches is usually 4-8, and most of the ports are Gigabit Ethernet or 100 Gigabit Ethernet ports.
 The primary function is used to access user data or aggregation of some access layer switch data.
 This switch can be configured up to VLAN simple routing protocols and some simple SNMP and other functions.
 The backplane bandwidth is relatively small.